 Required: Yes, if they exist in the model

 Description: The data points under these keywords define the I-V tables of the pulldown and pullup structures of an output buffer and the I-V tables of the clamping diodes connected to the GND and the POWER pins, respectively.
-Currents are considered positive when their direction is into the component.
+Currents are considered positive when their direction is into the I-V table structure through the Buffer_I/O terminal, the terminal through which signals pass into and out of the buffer.

 Usage Rules: In each of these sections, the first column contains the voltage value, and the three remaining columns hold the typical, minimum, and maximum current values.
 The four entries, Voltage, I(typ), I(min), and I(max) must be placed on a single line and must be separated by at least one white space.